guidobouman/thesis/Documents/Thesis/Thesis.markdown

 This brings us to the quote; "A chain is only as strong as its weakest link".
 The problem is that information is interpreted and processed during each step of a chain.
 After interpretation and processing, it's passed through to the next step.
 It's only logical to conclude that with every step an error can occur.
 By reducing the the amount of steps, and thus the complexity of the chain, the chance of an error occurring, and the chain breaking, can be reduced greatly.

 ### Slim down or pile up?
-> tool|tuːl|noun 1.
-A device or implement, esp. one held in the hand, used to carry out a particular function.

-Tools are extensions of humans which enables them to do stuff which they normally can't do.
-A hammer extends the arm and is able to deliver an precise and more heavy impact to an object, a nail for example.
-Without this hammer, humans wouldn’t be capable of driving a nail into wood.
-The internet is functioning as a tool for exchange of information and communication and thus functions as an extension of humans.

 Since the birth of the internet in 1989, it's underlying structure hasn't changed a lot.
 Sure, a lot of new layers, services and techniques have been added.
 The internet was officially intended to store and share data.
 While in the current day this is still the main use, the definition of storing and sharing data has been stretched a lot.
 There's Netflix for video, Spotify for audio, and Bookmate for complete books.
 You could conclude that the internet has become truly multi-medial.
 Not only the content has changed though.
 The way this information is presented to the end user has changed a lot as well.
 From simple pages filled with text, structured through a script language called HTML.
 That until the birth of version HTML4 in 1997 officially didn't even have any form of visual markup.
 To large web applications with specifically designed interfaces.

 All of these advancements have been achieved on the same structure that was basically designed back in 1989 by Tim Berners Lee.
 Of course, computers have become more powerful, and techniques like css, ajax and sockets were introduced in the last decade.
 But still, it's a remarkable fact that this is all still possible on the same structure that was built for text pages.

-Kandinsky is an artist who put a lot of time in thinking about effectiveness of messages through his paintings.
-He wanted to put a message into the world with minimal effort and concreteness, because everything which is defined excludes other possibilities.
-Is it time to apply Kandinsky’s vision to web technologies?
-Should we slim the stack of layers which make the current internet to increase simplicity?
-Or should extra abstraction layers be added to expand flexibility.

 If you’re developing software you’re mostly defining behaviour of the application.
 This behaviour is a set of exceptions based on cultural differences between the user and the programming language or framework.
 The user needs to be able to communicate with the system after all.
 Think for example of localisation and time zone differences, but also different user roles, security, user preferences and authentication.
 They're all real life habits and standards which we're trying our hardest to port to the computers.

-It becomes really clear when you think about the behaviour of robots.
-They can’t do anything unless it’s programmed.
-Grad students at Rodney Brooks’ robot lab learn that in order to develop a robot you need to be adding new behaviour over the old ones that worked.
-They need to pile up features, make it from bottom up.
-Rodney Brooks concluded it by looking at examples in nature: “In natural systems, improvements are "pasted" over an existing debugged system.”
-[Kelly, 1995, p.
-101][#Kelly:1995]

 This also counts for the protocol and application stack of the world wide web.
 In order to serve the web to a immensely varied user base a lot of behaviour/cultural differences and needs needed to be defined.

-Is this the right thing or should we go for a minimal approach like Kandinsky’s?
-Going for a minimal interaction by defining as less as possible?
-Handing over information as abstract as possible?
-And letting the users handle the cultural differences themselves, on the much lower brain level.
-To form a solid opinion we need to know what technologies the current communication stack exists of.
+But somehow this feels wrong.

+### The internet can be seen as a tool for humans

+> tool|tuːl|noun 1.
+A device or implement, esp. one held in the hand, used to carry out a particular function.

+Tools are extensions of humans which enables them to do stuff which they normally can't do.
+A hammer extends the arm and is able to deliver an precise and more heavy impact to an object, a nail for example.
+Without this hammer, humans wouldn’t be capable of driving a nail into wood.

+The internet is functioning as a tool for exchange of information and communication and thus functions as an extension of humans.
+Where as you wouldn’t create a hammer with laser pointer and interchangeable head and all other sorts of extra features to achieve your goal.
+The same applies to communication.
+You want to keep it as simple and effective as possible.

 ### The problem
-We think the communication process might have the posibility to be improved.
-We want to slim down the complexity of the chain between a resource and humans.
+We think the communication process might have the possibility to be improved.
+We want to slim down the complexity of the chain between humans and the resource.
 Currently information travels through a lot of chains or proxies like servers, software and devices (laptops or mobile phones for example).
 By removing or optimising as much steps in the chain as possible, we think we could make the whole process of using internet services easier, and less prone to errors.

 We asked ourselves: